mihail911/mihail911.github.io/src/pages/pages/2015-05-01---about/index.md

 ## News 📰

+**November 2019**: [Our paper](https://arxiv.org/pdf/1912.00915.pdf) on resolving ambiguity in vision and language navigation will be presented at [AAAI 2020](https://aaai.org/Conferences/AAAI-20/) and [NeurIPS 2019](https://nips.cc/) and was also featured in [VentureBeat](https://venturebeat.com/2019/12/04/amazon-proposes-a-home-robot-that-asks-you-questions-when-its-confused/)!
 **October 2019**: I'm co-organizing the [2nd NLP for Conversational AI Workshop](https://sites.google.com/view/2ndnlp4convai/) at ACL 2020!
 If you love NLP and dialogue systems, we look forward to seeing you in Seattle. 😎
 **August 2019**: I wrote a blog post describing [trends in modern NLP](/posts/nlp-trends-acl-2019/), based on my trip to [ACL 2019](http://www.acl2019.org/EN/index.xhtml).
 **July 2019**: We just released a modified version of the [MultiWOZ dataset](https://www.repository.cam.ac.uk/handle/1810/294507) with corrected dialogue state annotations.
 For a description of the dataset, check out [our writeup](https://arxiv.org/abs/1907.01669).